 To receive information in a Student's file, the Student must submit a signed request in-person or if in writing, along with a copy of a picture ID, to the Office of Student Responsibility and Community Standards.
 The request should describe specifically what should be released and to whom.
 Students requesting a copy of their file for their own personal records may come to the Office of Student Responsibility and Community Standards to review their disciplinary record.
 Students requesting a release of information to a third party (graduate school, employer, etc.) will only receive information from the file on incidents where the Student either accepted responsibility or was found responsible in a hearing/appeal process.
-Disciplinary records are maintained for seven years from the time a Student graduates or withdraws from the University with the exception of a Student who was suspended or expelled which are maintained indefinitely.
+Disciplinary records for students found responsible for violating University Policy and/or Community Standards, with sanctions less than suspension or expulsion, will generally be maintained for seven years (7) from the date of an incident, after which they are destroyed.
+Records of cases in which suspension or expulsion from the University occur, are kept indefinitely.
+As a part of FERPA all disciplinary records are confidential and may not be disclosed in whole or in part except as provided by law or by the written authorization of the student, under legal compulsion, or where the safety of other persons may be involved.
+Disciplinary records are maintained separate from the student's academic record but are part of the student's educational record.